Raptor Health Scotland

 I am Gaby Peniche, a conservation biologist interested in understanding our ecosystem and finding ways to address loss of biological diversity.

 I was born in Mexico, grew up surrounded by animals and my biologist Dad’s love for nature, both of which influenced my interest in conservation of our world and my decision to study ecology.
 I later, qualified as a veterinary nurse in Australia in an attempt to understand more about health and diseases of wildlife.
-Before coming to Edinburgh, I was based at London Zoo where I completed a Wildlife Biology MSc and then worked for almost 10 years with native endangered species at the Institute of Zoology, Zoological Society of London.
+Before coming to Edinburgh, I was based at London Zoo where I completed a Wildlife Biology MSc and then worked for almost 10 years for the Institute of Zoology, Zoological Society of London and Natural England implementing disease risk analysis plans for Natural England native endangered species reintroductions programmes.

 To read more about my previous work visit https://www.zsl.org/science/meet-our-scientists/meet-our-scientists-gabriela-peniche.